hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/README.md

 ![SSLO Version](https://img.shields.io/badge/SSLO-12.x%2B-blue)

-A menu-driven tool for capturing F5 SSL Orchestrator configuration as a portable JSON snapshot and replaying it to the same or different BIG-IP via the iControl REST API.
+A menu-driven tool used for capturing F5 SSL Orchestrator configuration as a portable JSON STATE snapshot and replaying it to the same or different BIG-IP via the iControl REST API.
 Designed for disaster recovery, migration, and policy management in environments where Ansible is not available.

 Available as a single PowerShell script: